-Your personal learning style and needs will be assessed by our educational director to ensure your key goals are met in ISEE.
+Your personal learning style and needs will be assessed by our educational director to ensure your key ISEE goals are met.

 EVALUATING STRENGTHS & WEAKNESSES

-Your tutor will evaluate your current abilities, with an eye toward places where you can improve in ISEE.
+Your tutor will evaluate your current ISEE abilities, with an eye toward places where you can improve.

 Recent Tutoring Session Reviews